 - 2 to 4 tablespoons

 poppy seed salad dressing, store-bought or homemade, divided

 Hull and then cut the strawberries into thin slices.
 If your almonds aren't already toasted, toast them at 350°F for 10 to 12 minutes, until darkened and very fragrant; cool briefly before tossing with salad.
 (Or not!
 Warm nuts would be very tasty in this salad.)
 Set aside a few of the prettiest strawberry slices, a few almonds, and some of the goat cheese to sprinkle over the top of the salad.

-Transfer the spinach to a large mixing bowl.
-Drizzle a tablespoon of the poppy seed dressing over the greens and toss gently to coat.
-Continue adding tablespoons of dressing as needed until the greens are all evenly slicked with dressing.
-Gently toss the sliced strawberries, almonds, and goat cheese with the spinach.
+Place the spinach in a large bowl.
+Drizzle 1 tablespoon of the poppy seed dressing over the greens and toss gently to coat.
+Continue adding tablespoons of dressing as needed until the greens are all evenly coated with dressing.
+Add the sliced strawberries, almonds, and goat cheese and gently toss to combine.

-Transfer the salad to a large serving bowl.
+Transfer the salad to a large serving bowl if desired.
 Sprinkle the reserved strawberries, almonds, and goat cheese over the top, along with one last drizzle of dressing.

 Strawberry-Arugula Salad: Try arugula in place of the spinach.